 This means that companies with a low price-to-book value did well, but not those with the lowest price to book ratio.

 In the article James O'Shaughnessy gives three lessons you can learn from the unexpected underperformance of the lowest price to book companies:

-- Be very careful of back test studies that cover only a short period of time.
+- Be very careful of back test studies that cover only a short or a very long period of time.

 - The underperformance shows the danger of relying on a single ratio in indicators when selecting investment ideas.
 To correct for this take a look at the Value Composite One indicator that James created and tested or how you can combine the price to book ratio with the Piotroski F-Score to select better quality companies.

 Even though I did my best to give you a good summary of James’ article I strongly suggest that you read the complete article by clicking on the following link Price-to-Book Value Ratios: A Long-Term Winner with Long Periods of Underperformance